Amirsil/pypromise/README.md

 # pypromise
-Granular Javscript equivilent of Promise implemented in Python
+Granular Javscript equivalent of Promise implemented in Python